JeswinSunsi/JeswinSunsi/README.md

 ##### RIGHT NOW
 - Working as a part-time software developer at Bluelight Global LLC (Oman)
-- Building a Browser extension that supercharges your productivity on the web
+- Building a full fledged coupon generator/authenticator for an e-commerce store
 - Creating a fitness trainer that utilizes various ML models to provide personalized assistance like form correction, and routines
 - These repos are private for now.
 Send me a DM and you can have a peak :)